New Faculty & Staff

 As a member of the Amherst College community you must abide by the college's Electronic Resources Acceptable Use Policy (AUP).
 You also must do your part to protect Amherst information and comply with the Information Security Policy.
 This includes never sharing your Amherst password with anyone, keeping your computers and devices secured when not in use, and taking appropriate care when dealing with sensitive College data.
 You should review other IT policies as applicable, such as the policy that covers use of public IT facilities.

-- Electronic Resources AUP
+- Electronic Resources Acceptable Use Policy

 - Information Security Policy (you must log in to view this page)